albarema/GWAS_choice/README.md

 - NB!
 CURRENTLY UNDER DEVELOPMENT
 ```

-# Evaluating the robustness of polygenic adaptation to the coice of the GWAS cohort
+# Evaluating the robustness of polygenic adaptation to the choice of the GWAS cohort

 # A - Neutrality test for polygenic scores